 1980 – 1974

-Mary Daly: A Decade of Academic Harassment and Feminist Survival.
-In Handbook for Women Scholars: Strategies for Success.
-Ed. by Mary L. Spencer, Monika Kehoe, and Karen Speece.
-Stanford: Stanford University Press, 1980, pp. 81-88.
+“Mary Daly: A Decade of Academic Harassment and Feminist Survival.”
+In Handbook for Women Scholars: Strategies for Success, edited by Mary L. Spencer, Monika Kehoe, and Karen Speece, 81–88.
+Stanford: Stanford University Press, 1980.

-Women’s Studies: A Knowledge of One’s Own.
-Union Seminary Quarterly Review, XXXV (Fall/Winter 1979–80), 39–48.
-Reprinted in Gendered Subjects: The Dynamics of Feminist Teaching.
-Ed. by Margo Culley and Catherine Portuges.
-London: Routledge & Kegan Paul, 1985, pp. 49-63.
+“Women’s Studies: A Knowledge of One’s Own.”
+Union Seminary Quarterly Review XXXV (Fall/Winter 1979–80): 39–48.
+Reprinted in Gendered Subjects: The Dynamics of Feminist Teaching, edited by Margo Culley and Catherine Portuges, 49–63.
+London: Routledge & Kegan Paul, 1985.

-Social And Ethical Aspects of Transsexual Surgery.
-Paper Prepared for the National Center for Health Care Technology, U.S. Department of Health and Human Services, 1980
+“Social And Ethical Aspects of Transsexual Surgery.”
+Paper prepared for the National Center for Health Care Technology, U.S. Department of Health and Human Services, 1980.

-Transsexualism: An Issue of Sex Role Stereotyping.
-In Genes and Gender II.
-Ed. by Ruth Hubbard and Marian Lowe.
-New York: The Gordian Press, 1979, pp. 131-42.
+“Transsexualism: An Issue of Sex Role Stereotyping.”
+In Genes and Gender II, edited by Ruth Hubbard and Marian Lowe, 131–42.
+New York: The Gordian Press, 1979.

-Women’s History and Transcendence.
-Journal of Ecumenical Studies, 14 (Fall 1977), 615–620.
-Reprinted in Religious Liberty in the Crossfire of Creeds.
-Ed. by Franklin Littell.
-Philadelphia: The Ecumenical Press, 1978, pp. 47-52.
+“Women’s History and Transcendence.”
+Journal of Ecumenical Studies 14 (Fall 1977): 615–620.
+Reprinted in Religious Liberty in the Crossfire of Creeds, edited by Franklin Littell, 47–52.
+Philadelphia: The Ecumenical Press, 1978.

-Transsexualism: The Ultimate Homage to Sex-Role Power.
-Chrysalis, 1 (Fall 1977), 11–23.
+“Transsexualism: The Ultimate Homage to Sex-Role Power.”
+Chrysalis 1 (Fall 1977): 11–23.

-The Illusion of Androgyny.
-Quest: A Feminist Quarterly, II (Summer, 1975), 57–66.
-Reprinted in Building Feminist Theory.
-Ed. by the Quest Book Committee.
-New York: Longman, 1981: 59-66.
+“The Illusion of Androgyny.”
+Quest: A Feminist Quarterly II (Summer 1975): 57–66.
+Reprinted in Building Feminist Theory, edited by the Quest Book Committee, 59–66.
+New York: Longman, 1981.

-The Fall and Rise of Psychosurgery.
+“The Fall and Rise of Psychosurgery.”
 The Boston College Heights, November 25, 1974.

-Beyond Male Morality.
-Proceedings of the Working Group on Women and Religion published by the American Academy of Religion in Women and Religion: 1972.
-Ed. by Judith Plaskow Goldenberg.
-Reprinted in Women and Religion, rev. edition.
-Ed. by Judith Plaskow and Joan Arnold Romero.
-Missoula, Montana: The Scholars’ Press at the University of Montana, 1974: 115-25.
+“Beyond Male Morality.”
+Proceedings of the Working Group on Women and Religion, published by the American Academy of Religion in Women and Religion (1972).
+Reprinted in Women and Religion, revised edition, edited by Judith Plaskow and Joan Arnold Romero, 115–25.
+Missoula, Montana: The Scholars’ Press at the University of Montana, 1974.